Use Strong Passwords

 - Yuc8$RikA34%ZoPPao98t

-Create a memorable phrase of 5 – 7 unrelated words.
+Another option is to create a memorable phrase of 4 – 7 unrelated words.
 This is called a “passphrase.”
-To make it even better, get creative with spelling and/or add a number or symbol.
 For example:

 3. Make them unique